 The most important side effect of radioactive iodine therapy (RAI) is that you will become radioactive for a period of time.
 Your doctor will give you written instructions to follow to prevent exposing others to radiation.
 For more information, see Radioactive Iodine.

 Taking high doses of thyroid hormone may cause a rapid or irregular heartbeat.
 High doses taken over time may also cause weakness in your bones (osteoporosis).

 Home treatment may help you manage your side effects.
-For more information, see Home Treatment.

 Treatment if the condition gets worse

-thyroid cancer that has spread (metastasized) to other parts of the body may be treated with surgery, radioactive iodine, or chemotherapy.
+Recurrent thyroid cancer or thyroid cancer that has spread (metastasized) to other parts of the body may be treated with surgery, radioactive iodine, radiation, or chemotherapy.

 Your doctor may talk to you about being in a clinical trial.
 For some people with thyroid cancer, taking part in a clinical trial may be the best treatment choice.
 Clinical trials for thyroid cancer are looking at targeted therapy with tyrosine kinase inhibitors.